-• must not include proper names or any other personal information about the user that might be known by others
+- Passwords are required to be 12 characters including 1 number - must not include proper names or any other personal information about the user that might be known by others

-• the account should be "locked out" following six successive incorrect log-on attempts

-• temporary passwords e.g. used with new user accounts or when users have forgotten their passwords, shall be enforced to change immediately upon the next account log-on

-• passwords shall not be displayed on screen, and shall be securely hashed (use of one-way encryption)

-• passwords should be different for different accounts, to ensure that other systems are not put at risk if one is compromised and should be different for systems used inside and outside of school

-• should be changed at least every 60 to 90 days.
+- the account should be "locked out" following five successive incorrect log-on attempts temporary passwords e.g. used with new user accounts or when users have forgotten their - passwords, shall be enforced to change immediately upon the next account log-on passwords shall not be displayed on screen, and shall be securely hashed (use of one-way encryption) - passwords should be different for different accounts, to ensure that other systems are not put at risk if one is compromised and should be different for systems used inside and outside of school - Passwords cannot be reused for the previous 5 passwords and they must be changed every 180 days - passwords should be different for different accounts, to ensure that other systems are not put at risk if one is compromised - should be different for systems used inside and outside of school.

-• should not re-use for 6 months and be significantly different from previous password the last four passwords cannot be re-used.

-• Passwords created by the same user should be different for different accounts, to ensure that other systems are not put at risk if one is compromised

-• should be different for systems used inside and outside of school.